loopwerk/loopwerk.io/content/projects/django-vrot.md

 ---
 category: Python
 repo: loopwerk/django-vrot
-text: A collection of Django templatetags and middleware for common web development tasks.
 ---

+A collection of Django templatetags and middleware for common web development tasks.